rdemolgen/SavvySuite/README.md

 ```
 java -Xmx5g PrepareLinkageData whole_genome.vcf >linkage_data
 ```
 If you have enough genomes sequenced from a similar ethnicity to the samples analysed using targeted or exome sequencing, then use the above.
-If not, then you can download a pre-prepared data file from https://mega.nz/#!lppUyCpZ!LM2CrnCUZFl3O-WeARQtWdMPVxnV93vQ4f0ZDdSUaak which was converted from the 1000 genomes data.
+If not, then you can download a pre-prepared data file from http://wklg.uk:8080/prepared_1000g which was converted from the 1000 genomes data.
+Please check the MD5 sum for this file, which is 6f0b98a1c566a7f09b5f2d019564e74e.

 ### SavvyHomozygosity
 This software analyses the off-target reads to determine homozygous regions of the genome for a single sample.
 It can be run as follows: